 Text to speech conversion

 The text to speech conversion is requested by the EVVM Client according to the EVVM user preferences (see chapter 7.3.2.3.12 “Text to speech conversion”).

+The text to speech content adaptation is used for generating audio parts (synthesized speech) for text based greetings or messages.

+A greeting or message containing only text can be created and edited on the client, using existing composition procedures.
+When such a greeting or message is stored on the EVVM server the EVVM server triggers the text to speech conversion to get the corresponding synthesized audio.
+The resulting synthesized audio part is attached to the text based greeting or message and replaces that greeting or message,

-Only if the EVVM user settings for text to speech conversion are switched on (see chapter 7.3.2.3.12 “Text to speech conversion”) the EVVM Client is allowed to store the textual greeting in the greeting folder.
+Only if the EVVM user settings for text to speech conversion are switched on (see chapter 7.3.2.3.12 “Text to speech conversion”) the EVVM Client is allowed to store the text based greeting in the greeting folder.

 Only if the EVVM user settings for text to speech conversion are switched on (see chapter 7.3.2.3.12 “Text to speech conversion”) the EVVM Client is allowed to store messages which contain only textual part into outbox / draft folder.